 - Penalty and review / maintenance guides

-Because these details are largely for internal use, a statement that summarizes the key takeaways of the policy is best practice for corporate organizations.
+Because these details are largely for internal use, a public-facing statement that summarizes the key takeaways of the policy is the best approach.

-Whether your page is designated as a policy or a statement, it should be prominently linked from the homepage of a website (ideally sitewide) or, for mobile apps, on the home screen and other primary screens.
+Whether your notice is designated as a policy or a statement, it should be prominently linked from the homepage of a website (ideally sitewide).
 This link is typically featured in the footer.

 - State your policy generally.
 This section speaks to your commitment.

 - Invite feedback, particularly if anyone encounters any barriers.

 - Identify the standards you meet/strive to meet.